Colonel John St Aubyn Maughan

 Colonel John St Aubyn Maughan served with the British Expeditionary Force in France and Belgium.
-On 4 January 1917, he was mentioned in a dispatch from Field Marshal Sir Douglas Haig for distinguished and gallant services and devotion to duty.
-He was awarded the Companion Distinguished Service Order (DSO).
+On 4 January 1917, he was mentioned in a despatch from Field Marshal Sir Douglas Haig for distinguished and gallant services and devotion to duty.
+He was Deputy Assistant Director of Medical Services 2nd Cavalry Division and DADMS 46th North Midland Division.

 He died in Cornwall on 13 January 1961 having seen action in both World Wars.